Inclusive programs for individuals of all abilities.

 1. Ensure that your account is complete, with all family members added and credit card information on file.
 The call centre is available to guide you through the process Monday to Friday 8:30am to 4:30pm at 604-501-5100.

-3. On registration day, please waitlist your child for the age group and pool of your choice.
+3. On registration day, please waitlist your child for the age group and pool, or pools of your choice.
+Increasing your flexibility on your part will increase your chances of success in registering.
 The Accessibility and Inclusion team will contact you for registration.

 4. If a spot is unavailable for your child, you can register in mainstream lessons and provide your own external support person.
 See below for more information.